galaxyalia25-max/UTOP-Utilities-Treaty-Organization-Project-/README.md

 UTOP is built around:

-* Lightweight, single-purpose utilities
+- Lightweight, single-purpose utilities
-* Local-first processing (no cloud dependency)
+- Local-first processing (no cloud dependency)
-* Transparency in system operations
+- Transparency in system operations
-* Practical tools for everyday Windows use
+- Practical tools for everyday Windows use

 ---

 ## 🖥️ Platform Support

-* Windows only (uses Windows-specific APIs like `winreg`)
+- Windows only (uses Windows-specific APIs like `winreg`, `win32com`)

 ---